alex-lt-kong/the-nitty-gritty/c-cpp/c/15_parallelism/README.md

-# Vectorization
+# Parallelism

-Vectorization is a huge topic...
+Parallelism is a huge topic...
+The first part of this project is on CPU-based vectorization.
 [A Guide to Vectorization with Intel C++ Compilers](https://www.intel.com/content/dam/develop/external/us/en/documents/compilerautovectorizationguide.pdf) (the Guide) could be a starting point for beginners.
+The second part of this project moves the focus to GPU-based parallelism (Nvidia's CUDA)

+## CPU-based approach (vectorization)

-## Install Intel's C++ compiler
+### Install Intel's C++ compiler

 * `gcc` supports auto vectorization as well.
 However, since the Guide uses Intel's own compiler, here we also document how to install and use it.